Left-right asymmetry in predicting brain activity from LLMs' representations emerges with their formal linguistic competence: Discussion

 \section{Discussion}

+It is now well established that large language models can, to some extent, predict brain activation during language processing.
+Why this is the case remains a largely open question and the current work is a step towards answering it.
+It stems from the observation that during training, LLMs progressively predict relatively better the activations in the left hemisphere compared to the right hemisphere.
+What information is discovered by the LLM that explains this asymmetry?

-In order to understand the origin of the emergence of the left-right asymmetry in brain scores with training, we ran a number of benchmarks on LLMs (OLMo-2 7B, Pythia 2.8b and Pythia 6.9b) at different training checkpoints.
+In order to understand the origin of the emergence of the left-right asymmetry in the correlation between brain activity and model predictions with training, we ran a number of benchmarks on LLMs (OLMo-2 7B, Pythia 2.8b, and Pythia 6.9b) at different training checkpoints.
 First, we reproduce and extend our previous finding that the left-right asymmetry emerges with training \citep{bonnasse-gahot_fmri_2024} to new models and with a more fine-grained resolution of training steps.
 Second, we show that the left-right asymmetry emergence co-occurs with the emergence of formal linguistic abilities in LLMs, attested either by their ability to assign a higher probability to an acceptable sentence than to a grammatically unacceptable one within a minimal contrasting pair (BLiMP and Zorro benchmarks on Fig.~\ref{fig:olmo-2_rv_acc}), or their capacity to produce well-formed text (Fig.~\ref{fig:olmo-2_rv_extra}).
-Furthermore, the trajectory of the left-right asymmetry with training did not correlate with arithmetic or formal language (Dyck) tasks (Fig.~\ref{fig:olmo-2_rv_acc}), nor with tasks involving world knowledge and reasoning (ARC and Hellaswag; see Fig.~\ref{fig:olmo-2_rv_extra}).
+Furthermore, the trajectory of the left-right asymmetry with training did not align with arithmetic or formal language (Dyck) tasks (Fig.~\ref{fig:olmo-2_rv_acc}), nor with tasks involving world knowledge and reasoning (ARC, Hellaswag, WinoGrande, and GSM8K; see Fig.~\ref{fig:olmo-2_rv_extra}).
+Finally, we replicate this result in two other languages, French and Chinese.

-In a recent study, \citet{alkhamissi2025language} compared the developmental trajectories of brain scores, formal linguistic competence and functional competence \citep{mahowald2024dissociating} and showed three successive phase transitions: brain scores raise first, followed by formal competence, and only later by functional competence.
-Here, we also find that functional competence is acquired later during training compared to formal competence, but we find that the left-right asymmetry strikingly aligns with the trajectory of formal performance (see Figs.~\ref{fig:olmo-2_rv_acc},~\ref{fig:olmo-2_rv_extra}, ~\ref{fig:3models_rv_acc}, and~\ref{fig:olmo-2_rv_fr}), contrary to the absolute brain score which start to increase before formal competence \citep[see][Fig.~4]{alkhamissi2025language}.
+In a recent study, \citet{alkhamissi2025language} compared the developmental trajectories of brain correlations, formal linguistic competence and functional competence \citep{mahowald2024dissociating} and showed three successive phase transitions: brain scores raise first, followed by formal competence, and only later by functional competence.
+Here, we also find that functional competence is acquired later during training compared to formal competence, but we find that the left-right asymmetry strikingly aligns with the trajectory of formal performance (see Figs.~\ref{fig:olmo-2_rv_acc},~\ref{fig:olmo-2_rv_extra}, ~\ref{fig:3models_rv_acc}, and~\ref{fig:olmo-2_rv_fr_cn}), contrary to the absolute brain-predictivity score which start to increase before formal competence \citep[see][Fig.~4]{alkhamissi2025language}.

 Among all our tasks, one was especially easy to acquire: the Dyck languages based on nested parentheses.
 One possibility is that this is due to in-context learning: \citet{olsson2022context} proposed that some attention heads (``induction heads'') enable a model to recognize and complete patterns based on previous occurrences in a prompt.
 They reported that transformer language models undergo a ``phase change'' early in training, during which induction heads form and simultaneously in-context learning improves dramatically.
 This mechanism could be at play for the Dyck languages in our experiment.
 Another possibility could be due to low-level reasons such as bigrams violations in the ungrammatical sequences of parentheses (e.g. \{ ) in Dyck-3).
 In any case, the underlying phenomena is acquired early by the LLM, well before the left-right transition.